lambdabaa/knockout-data/README.md

 };
 ```

-Then suppose further that you were loading your model data from a JSON source/API.
+Then suppose further that you load your model data from a JSON source/API.
 If you're using [knockoutjs](http://knockoutjs.com/) and you'd like to

 + make all of your json objects' properties "ko.observable()"
 + interact with `User`, `Post`, and `Comment` like objects with niceties like instance methods